awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 CloudWatch rejects values that are too small or too large\.
 The value must be between `8.515920e-109` and `1.174271e+108` \(Base 10\) or `2e-360` and `2e360` \(Base 2\)\.
 CloudWatch doesn't support special values such as `NaN`, `+Infinity`, and `-Infinity`\.
 Type: `double`
  `dimensions`
-\(Optional\) The for the metric\.
+\(Optional\) The dimensions for the metric\.
 Dimensions provide additional information about the metric and its data\.
 A metric can define up to 10 dimensions\.
+This component automatically includes a dimension named `coreName`, where the value is the name of the core device\.
 Type: `array` of objects that each contain the following information:
  `name`
 \(Optional\) The dimension name\.